 – To offer customized solutions and demonstrate the seller’s understanding of the customer’s needs

-- To guide the customer towards making a purchase decision
+– To guide the customer toward making a purchase decision

 4. How does question based selling differ from traditional selling?

 Traditional selling focuses on promoting a product or service, while question-based selling focuses on understanding the customer’s needs.

 Traditional selling is often more product-focused, while question-based selling is customer-focused.

 5. What types of questions are asked in question based selling?

 Open-ended questions to understand the customer’s needs and pain points

 Probing questions to gather more specific information